professor-curious-logo

 What is the waste management hierarchy?

-Reduce > Reuse > Recycle.
-Reducing waste is the most effective.
+Reduce > Reuse > Recycle; prioritizing waste prevention.

 Why is source reduction the most effective waste reduction method?

-It minimizes the amount of material used, leading to less waste created initially.
+It minimizes the amount of material entering the waste stream initially.

 How do recycling and reuse contribute to a sustainable future?